-- our past and current students have come from over 40 states as well as 15 other countries: - our graduates are making a difference nationally and internationally, applying our rich Catholic heritage to the support of marriages and families during crisis, the healing of traumas and addictions, marriage preparation, vocational discernment and more, guiding people toward their true good; - our efforts have been recognized by Pope Benedict XVI (then Cardinal Ratzinger) and Pope John Paul II, among many other distinguished intellectuals of our day; and, - we received regional accreditation from the Southern Association of Colleges and Schools Commission on Colleges (SACS COC) in 2005 and reaffirmation in 2010.
-In 2006, we were recognized as a National Register Designation program by the Association of State and Provincial Psychology Boards (ASPPB).
+- our past and current students have come from over 40 states and 16 countries: - our graduates are making a difference nationally and internationally, applying our rich Catholic heritage to the support of marriages and families during crisis, the healing of traumas and addictions, marriage preparation, vocational discernment and more, providing hope and healing to those in difficulty; - our efforts have been recognized by Pope Emeritus Benedict XVI and Blessed Pope John Paul II, among many other distinguished intellectuals of our day; and, - we received regional accreditation from the Southern Association of Colleges and Schools Commission on Colleges (SACS COC) in 2005 and reaffirmation in 2010.
+Since 2006 we have been recognized as a National Register Designation program by the Association of State and Provincial Psychology Boards (ASPPB).